 Once your post-click landing pages and their corresponding campaigns are live, it’s important to give them time to collect data.
 Keep in mind, each trial is limited to 2,500 unique visitors, which isn’t enough to confidently base any business decisions on.
 But proving ROI should not be the goal of your trial.

 Instead, these visitors should be used as a way to test the features of the software.
 Are the integrations working effectively?
 Are you understanding what you see in the Instapage analytics dashboard?
 Are prospects getting their branded email notifications?

 The point of the trial is to evaluate the software and its many features.
 Proving ROI should be left for the full enterprise version where you get access to additional products like:

 Review your analytics dashboard

-Keep in mind; it’s important not to conclude your A/B test until you’ve generated enough visitors to reach at least 95% statistical significance (here’s a calculator to help).
-If you’re not there by the end of the trial, you’ll need to continue gathering data (and if you don’t know what statistical significance is, read our A/B testing guide!).
+Remember: it’s important not to conclude your experiment until you’ve generated enough visitors to reach at least 95% statistical significance (here’s a calculator to help).
+Since traffic is limited, you won’t make it there by the end of the trial.
+But you’ll have plenty of time to evaluate the A/B testing tool and Instapage analytics.

 Heat maps are a particularly helpful way to visualize data that can aid in conversion rate optimization.
 Use them to find:

 - Elements that are getting clicked like buttons but aren’t actually clickable.

 - Where people stop scrolling on your long-form post-click landing page.